top of page

 Factor (W*C)

-Strength of the entrepreneur and management team
+Strength of the Entrepreneur and the Management Team

 30%